 Documentation should include a description of both current and past accommodations, services, medications, auxiliary aids and assistive devices, including their effectiveness in ameliorating functional impacts of the disability.
 A discussion of any significant side effects from current medications or services that may impact physical, perceptual, behavioral or cognitive performance can be helpful.
 While accommodations provided in another setting are not binding on the current institution, they may provide insight in making current decisions.

 Documentation should include recommendations for accommodations and services.
 Recommendations from professionals with a history of working with the student can provide valuable information for review and planning.
 The recommended accommodations and services should be logically related to the student’s functional limitations.

-While the University of Maryland has no obligation to provide or adopt recommendations made by outside entities, those that are congruent with the institution’s courses, programs and services may be appropriate.
-The University of Maryland may substitute another accommodation, if it is considered to be effective and parallel to the one recommended and/or requested.
+While the postsecondary institution has no obligation to provide or adopt recommendations made by outside entities, those that are congruent with the institution’s courses, programs and services may be appropriate.
+The postsecondary institution may substitute another accommodation, if it is considered to be effective and parallel to the one recommended and/or requested.
 When recommendations go beyond equitable and inclusive services and benefits, they may still be useful in suggesting alternative accommodations and services.

 While it is neither practical nor desirable to create specific documentation requirements for every condition that may be considered a disability, individual institutions may choose to establish protocols for more common disabilities (e.g., learning disabilities, ADHD).
 In doing so, USM institutions and Maryland community colleges should incorporate the seven essential guidelines for quality disability documentation outlined above.